Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-LaShawn Woods about 3 years ago
+LaShawn Woods over 3 years ago

 Former After School Educator in OUSD and parent of students in OUSD and charter schools.
 I'm disappointed to see OUSD educators turn to this rhetoric of us vs. them regarding charters.
 It doesn't reflect the attitude of the great teachers I've seen working in OUSD over the years.
 As teachers, I think we all care about seeing our students succeed.
 Sometimes we have to surrender that the best place for students to succeed isn't always in our school, or assigned school by the district.
 I feel OUSD's pain on enrollment and the struggle that comes having to do more with less, but charters aren't the enemy.
 District accountability is the enemy, the State of California is the enemy.
 Blaming charter schools is a quick fix to a problem that was there when I started elementary school in Oakland in 1991.
 Charters are required to renew every 4 or 5 years and have to meet a minimum criteria to exist - in that sense OUSD schools have less accountability than their adjacent charter school.